alex/what-happens-when/README.rst

 * The server goes to pull the content that corresponds with the request, in our case it will fall back to the index file, as "/" is the main file (some cases can override this, but this is the most common method).
-* The server parses the file according to the handler.
-If Google is running on PHP, the server uses PHP to interpret the index file, and streams the output to the client.
+* When the server gets the webpage content, it needs to understand how to work with it.
+For example, if Google's website is built using PHP, the server uses PHP to understand and process the page.
+  Then, it sends the processed page to your web browser for you to see.

 Behind the scenes of the Browser
 ----------------------------------